Caboolture - West

 Population growth drivers in Caboolture - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Caboolture - West's population was approximately 14,557 as of February 2026, according to AreaSearch's analysis.
-This figure represents an increase of 2,392 people from the 2021 Census total of 12,165, indicating a growth rate of 19.7%.
-The change is inferred from the estimated resident population of 14,299 in June 2024 and an additional 662 validated new addresses since the Census date.
-This results in a population density ratio of 592 persons per square kilometer.
-Caboolture - West's growth rate exceeded both national (9.9%) and state averages between 2021 and February 2026, driven primarily by interstate migration contributing approximately 82.8% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Caboolture - West's population is around 14,557 as of Feb 2026.
+This reflects an increase of 2,392 people (19.7%) since the 2021 Census, which reported a population of 12,165 people.
+The change is inferred from the estimated resident population of 14,299 from the ABS as of June 2024 and an additional 662 validated new addresses since the Census date.
+This population level equates to a density ratio of 592 persons per square kilometer, providing significant space per person and potential room for further development.
+Caboolture - West's 19.7% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 82.8% of overall population gains during recent periods.

 Frequently Asked Questions - Population